 If you’re interested in more information on Python use cases, read about why Django is the best web framework for your project.
 For more details on successful Django examples (apps and websites), read on.

-According to SimilarTech, there were 77,278 websites built with Django as of May 2019.
-The sectors using Django the most are business and industry, arts and entertainment, internet and telecommunications, and shopping.
+According to SimilarTech, there were 83,359 websites built with Django as of May 2021.
+The sectors using Django the most are business and industry, science and education, internet and telecommunications, and shopping.
 Let’s take a closer look at the best Django apps.

 Disqus is a world-famous commenting system that has thus far been one of the greatest Django projects.
 It powers millions of online communities, enabling them to implement discussion and commenting functionality, analyze user activity, advertise, and access customer engagement tools.
 Disqus is growing quickly.
 As of May 2019, it had 17 million monthly pageviews and 2 billion unique visitors across 191 countries and handles 50 million comments per month.
 Django is what helps Disqus ensure great performance and manage high traffic volumes.